Skip to main content

 There's no rivalry quite like the India - Pakistan rivalry in the sport of Cricket, Now, I don't know if this recent contest was one for the ages but it definitely had enough swings in its momentum for it to be remembered for a long time.
 This blog post however is not about the rivalry, it's about three pertinent questions which have been bothering me ever since the match concluded.
 I will put forth my questions below but do help me out with your answers:

 • Who scored the best '13' in the match?
 There were four scores of '13' in the match.
 One by India's Rohit Sharma and three by Babar Azam, Usman Khan and Fakhar Zaman from Pakistan.
-Each of the players has a valid claim for the title but who do you think nicked it?
+Each of the players have a valid claim for the title but who do you think nicked it?

 • Rohit Sharma scored '13' when the pitch was probably the most difficult to bat on